ourcodingclub/ourcodingclub.github.io/_tutorials/data-vis-2.md

   theme_bw())
 ```

 We can see pretty clear trends over time, and so we can try to plot a simple straight line through this using `stat_smooth` in `ggplot2`, by specifying a linear model (lm) method.
-We did this briefly at the end of our <a href="https://ourcodingclub.github.io/2015/01/29/datavis_update.html#scatter" target="_blank">first `ggplot` tutorial</a>.
+We did this briefly at the end of our [first `ggplot` tutorial](https://ourcodingclub.github.io/2015/01/29/datavis_update.html#scatter).

 ```r
 (basic_mm_scatter_line <- ggplot(heights, aes(year, Height, colour = land)) +